-Each Program utilizing volunteers must have the following standards for volunteers:
+Each Center utilizing volunteers shall have the following standards for volunteers:

-(1) A written policy regarding the use of volunteers that must include:

-(a) Philosophy, goals, and objectives of the volunteer program;

-(b) Specific responsibilities and tasks of volunteers;

-(c) Procedures and criteria used in selecting volunteers, including sobriety requirements for individuals recovering from a substance use disorder;

-(d) Terms of service of volunteers;

-(e) Specific accountability and reporting requirements of volunteers;

-(f) Specific procedure for reviewing the performance of volunteers and providing direct feedback to them; and

-(g) Specific procedure for discontinuing a volunteer's participation in the program.

-(2) There must be documentation that volunteers complete an orientation and training program specific to their responsibilities before they participate in assignments.
-The orientation and training for volunteers must:

-(a) Include a thorough review of the Program's philosophical approach to stabilization;

-(b) Include information on confidentiality regulations and individual's rights;

-(c) Specify how volunteers are to respond to and follow procedures for unusual incidents;

-(d) Explain the Program's channels of communication and reporting requirements and the accountability requirements for volunteers;

-(e) Explain the procedure for reviewing the volunteer's performance and providing feedback to the volunteer; and

-(f) Explain the procedure for discontinuing a volunteer's participation.
+- (1) A written policy regarding the use of volunteers that shall include: - (a) Philosophy, goals, and objectives of the volunteer program; - (b) Specific responsibilities and tasks of volunteers; - (c) Procedures and criteria used in selecting volunteers, including sobriety requirements for individuals recovering from the disease of alcoholism; - (d) Terms of service of volunteers; - (e) Specific accountability and reporting requirements of volunteers: - (f) Specific procedure for reviewing the performance of volunteers and providing direct feedback to them; and - (g) Specific procedure for discontinuing a volunteer's participation in the program. - (2) There shall be documentation that volunteers complete an orientation and training program specific to their responsibilities before they participate in assignments.
+The orientation and training for volunteers shall: - (a) Include a thorough review of the Center's philosophical approach to treatment; - (b) Include information on confidentiality regulations and client's - (c) Specify how volunteers are to respond to and follow procedures for unusual incidents: - (d) Explain the Center's channels of communication and reporting requirements and the accountability requirements for volunteers: - (e) Explain the procedure for reviewing the volunteer's performance and providing feedback to the volunteer; and - (f) Explain the procedure for discontinuing a volunteer's partic-

-Hist.: MHD 15-1983, f.
+Stats.
+Implemented: ORS 430,306 & 430,345 - 430,375 Hist.: MHD 15-1983, f.
 7-27-83, ef.
 10-25-83; ADAP 3-1993, f. & cert. ef.
 12-6-93, Renumbered from 309-050-0065; ADS 2-2008, f. & cert. ef.
-11-13-08; ADS 3-2013(Temp), f. & cert. ef.
-2-4-13 thru 8-2-13; ADS 6-2013, f. & cert. ef.
-8-1-13
+11-13-08